Rod Frank reflects on 2018 in Strathcona County - FortSaskOnline.com

-With the end of 2018 approaching, Stratchona County Mayor Rod Frank looked back on the past year.
+With the end of 2018 approaching, Stratchona County mayor Rod Frank looked back on the past year.

 Frank said he was proud of how much the county achieved.
 One of their biggest accomplishments was managing their budget, as council was able to keep the tax increase to only 0.83 per cent.